-Strong scientific evidence that eating berries benefits the brainMarch 7th, 2012 in Health /
+Strong scientific evidence that eating berries benefits the brainMarch 7, 2012 in Medicine & Health / Health

 Strong scientific evidence exists that eating blueberries, blackberries, strawberries and other berry fruits has beneficial effects on the brain and may help prevent age-related memory loss and other changes, scientists report.
 Their new article on the value of eating berry fruits appears in ACS' Journal of Agricultural and Food Chemistry.